 An invitation is extended to parents to visit the classrooms of your children.
-However, out of courtesy, please contact your child's teacher in advance to make sure there are no problems or conflicts with the time you would like to visit.
-Visitors may bring younger children along, but please remember the importance of keeping them quiet so as to not interrupt the classroom situation.
-Children are not allowed to move about in the halls or classrooms unattended.
+However, out of courtesy, please contact your child's teacher in advance to make sure there are no conflicts with the time you would like to visit.
+Any younger children who come along should keep quiet and are not allowed to move about in the halls or classrooms unattended.